ricardobeat/swimlanes-app/README.md

 To test synchronization, you can start extra app instances by running `npm run start` in a separate terminal.

+*Note* that the `npm test` command requires a server instance to be running on port 3002.
+In CI it would have its own dedicated instance.

 ## Electron app

 ```sh